Enhance leadership skills for positive, strategic change

-The Master of Science in Leadership and Change program at St. Edward’s University prepares you to confidently and skillfully lead positive change within an organization — a crucial competency in today’s fast-moving, often turbulent business world.
-You’ll gain a comprehensive understanding of leadership from the individual, group, organizational and global perspectives, allowing you to facilitate change across diverse teams in the workplace.
+The Master of Science in Leadership and Change (MSLC) program at St. Edward’s University prepares students to confidently and skillfully enact positive, organizational change — a crucial competency in today’s fast-paced business world.
+Students will understand leadership from the individual, group, organizational and global perspectives, allowing them to facilitate change across diverse teams in the workplace.

 Program Director Tom Sechrest talks about the skills MSLC graduates bring to an organization that enable them to effectively lead change efforts.

-For detailed descriptions and timing of courses, please see the Graduate Bulletin (course catalog).
+For detailed descriptions and course times, please see the Graduate Bulletin (course catalog).

 I. CORE COURSES (24 CREDIT HOURS):

 - Organizational Systems, Culture and Complexity